 Organisational structure

-We're a principal local authority for the purposes of the Local Government Association (LGA) 1972.
+We are a principal local authority for the purposes of the Local Government Association (LGA) 1972.
 We provide a wide range of services to support residents and businesses in Derbyshire to thrive, these services are delivered directly by us and through external organisations.
-We've identified 4 strategic priorities to direct improvement activity over the coming years, these are:
+For 2023 to 2024, we worked towards four identified strategic priorities to direct improvement, these were:

 • high performing, value for money and resident-focussed services